uw-madison-chem-shops/wisconsin-photoreactor/photoreactor-base/README.md

 ![WPP base](./base.jpg)

 The core structure of the Wisconsin Photoreactor Platform.
 Each reactor shares this component.
+It has a 140 mm by 140 mm footprint and is compatible with typical laboratory stir plates.

 Through variation of the LED star integrated into a base, the user can control the wavelengths of light delivered by the photon source to a reaction vessel.
 See fabrication instructions for LED star installation instructions.
 See `photon-source-leds` directory for list of LED stars confirmed compatible with the WPP architecture.